 And, even though my clothes were sorted by day, I was still thinking about which clothes to wear because I didn't have a way to label the hangers.
-You see my goal was not to think in the morning.
-So, I decided to find something that I could use to make hanger labels.
+This wasn't helpful since my goal was not to think in the morning.
+So, I decided to find something I could use to make hanger labels.
 This is what I came up with.

-I was at Target the other day and noticed this these wine glasses labels.
+I was at Target and noticed these wine glasses labels.
 They were very sturdy and had a place to write on them.
 I had the liquid chalk marker from a previous DIY Project.
 So, I thought maybe this would work to keep my clothing organized.
 So, I purchased them.
 It was really affordable.
-It comes with 6 but I really only needed five-day labels (Monday through Friday) for the week since I don't organize clothes for Saturday and Sunday.
+It came in a pack of six labels, but I really only needed five-day labels (Monday through Friday) for the week since I don't organize clothes for Saturday and Sunday.

 This gave me an idea.
 Why not use these rings for your hangers?
 Here is how it looks now.
 It would also work for children that hang their clothes as well.

-Cute, right?
-Very easy and simple to make.
-It works better on the fatter plastic hangers.
-Now, I can just add these labels to the hangers on Sunday for the entire week and all I need to do is pull the pants from the pants section of my closet and shirt from the shirt section.
-This eliminates me from have to make room for all these clothes in one area of my closet.
-I plan on going back and getting a few more sets for my daughter's closet too.
+Now, I can just add these labels to the hangers on Sunday for the entire week, and all I need to do is pull the pants from the pants section of my closet and the shirt from the shirt section.
+This eliminates me from having to make room for all these clothes in one area of my closet.
+I plan on returning and getting a few more sets for my daughter's closet.